Whitefish, Montana: History

-The Great Northern Railway originally built its line south of Whitefish.
-When GN rerouted in 1904 to avoid the steep Haskell Pass, preferring a longer but more shallow route via Eureka, the development of what is now Whitefish was sparked.
-The town incorporated in 1905.
+The Great Northern Railway originally built its main line south of Whitefish.
+When the Great Northern rerouted the road in 1904 to avoid the steep Haskell Pass between Kalispell and Libby, preferring a longer but more gentle grade via Eureka, the development of what is now Whitefish was sparked.
+The town incorporated in 1905 and automatically became a city when its population reached 1,000 residents by 1910.

-The area was originally known as Stumptown due to the abundant amount of timber that had to be cleared to build the town and railroad and because tree stumps were left in the streets throughout downtown.
+The area was originally known as Stumptown due to the abundant amount of timber that had to be cleared to build the railroad and town, and because tree stumps were left in the streets throughout downtown.
 Early residents of the town worked in nearby logging industries and for the railroad.
-Some of the town's railroad workers were injured and two died in the 1966 Great Northern Buelow collision, an accident that affected many in the area.
-In 2006, over 68,000 passengers embarked and disembarked through the historic Whitefish Depot, a stop on Amtrak's Empire Builder line, with some percentage of those headed to the ski resort on Big Mountain.
+Some of the city's railroad workers were injured and two died in the 1966 Great Northern Buelow collision, an accident that affected many in the area.
+In 2006, more than 68,000 passengers embarked and disembarked through the historic Whitefish Depot, a major stop on Amtrak's Empire Builder line, with many of those passengers headed to the ski resort on Big Mountain and Glacier National Park.

 Skiing has been part of the Whitefish area for more than 50 years.
-In 1937, the Whitefish Lake Ski Club obtained a special permit from the U.S. Forest Service enabling them to build cabins and trails in the Hell Roaring Creek region.
+In 1937, the Whitefish Lake Ski Club obtained a special permit from the U.S. Forest Service that enabled them to build cabins and trails in the Hell Roaring Creek area.
 Great Falls businessmen Ed Schenck and George Prentice recognized the area's potential and, after World War II, began efforts to develop a full-fledged ski resort on the mountain with local people donating labor, preparing the slopes, even giving up free time to help push through an all-weather mountain road.
 On December 14, 1947, Schenck, Prentice, and a thousand townsfolk stood on the newly christened ski resort's slopes to watch the brand new T-Bar lift bring their community vision to life.
 The Whitefish Mountain Resort, built with community effort, attracted visitors.

-The town started a curfew siren in 1919 that they called the "ding-dong ordinance".
-The historic siren was restored to the new city hall.
+The city started a curfew siren in 1919 that they called the "ding-dong ordinance".
+The historic siren was restored to the new city hall in 2017.